Chicago metro

 Tesla insurance in Chicago: what you should be paying

 Tesla insurance in the Chicago metro runs $220–$340/month for most owners with clean records — higher than the U.S. average, lower than coastal markets.
 Cook County's combination of weather risk, theft profile, repair-network capacity, and Illinois-specific rating rules pushes Tesla premiums up in a particular way.
-Whether yours is in range depends heavily on your neighborhood and which carrier you're with.
+Whether yours is in range depends heavily on your neighborhood and which carrier you're with — and whether you're claiming the discounts most Illinois Tesla owners leave on the table.

 $220–$340/mo